soyabn9/fmcs-help-first/en/discord-server.md

 4. Be respectful to anyone and everyone in the server - 1 Warning + Any Mute or Ban \(depends how disrespectful you are/were\)

-5. Respect the channel language.
-English is the default language.
-There are different channel languages \(connect your account [here](https://freemcserver.net/panel/user/account) to access the other channels\) - 1 Warning
+5. The Discord is strictly English only - 1 Warning

 6. Empty names are **NOT** allowed (special characters so your names is invisible) - Banned unless changed when asked